-The choir has recently appointed Richard Wilberforce as Artistic Director and Conductor.
-Richard succeeds Matthew Owens, under whose direction the choir received considerable recognition for its commitment to commissioning new works from some of today’s most exciting composers – Gary Davison, Joseph Phibbs, Richard Allain, David Briggs, Grayston Ives, Francis Jackson, Gabriel Jackson, Howard Skempton, Philip Moore and Philip Wilby.
-The choir welcomed Brian Chapple as Composer in Residence for the 2015 Festival.
+The choir broadcasts regularly on BBC Radios 2, 3 and 4 and has made a number of highly acclaimed recordings for Albany, ASV, Delphian and Regent record labels.
+The choir’s Artistic Director and Conductor is Richard Wilberforce.
+Richard succeeds Matthew Owens, under whose direction the choir received considerable recognition for its commitment to commissioning new works from some of today’s most exciting composers – Brian Chapple, Gary Davison, Joseph Phibbs, Richard Allain, David Briggs, Grayston Ives, Francis Jackson, Gabriel Jackson, Howard Skempton, Philip Moore, Philip Wilby, Matthew Martin and Robin Holloway.
+The choir welcomed James Burton as Composer in Residence for the 2015 Festival.

 Since 1973, the annual Exon Singers Festival has been based in the historic market town of Tavistock on the edge of Dartmoor, and includes the beautiful venues of Tavistock Parish Church and Buckfast Abbey.
 The choir’s festival performances include the Oxford Festival of Contemporary Music and the Edinburgh Festival, as well as concerts in St John’s College, Cambridge, Gloucester Cathedral, Wells Cathedral and at venues in Winchester, Salisbury and Belfast.

 The 2016 Exon Singers Festival will be its 50th Annual Summer Festival.